 Your Parathyroid glands–how one or more of these can become a problem

-Parathyroid glands are teeny – close to the size of a very small bean or a grain of rice.
-There are usually two of these tiny glands, each on the backside of your thyroid.
+Parathyroid glands are teeny — close to the size of a very small bean or a grain of rice. here are usually two of these tiny glands, each on the backside of your thyroid.
 Those higher ones are caller superior parathyroid glands, and the lower ones are called inferior parathyroid glands.

 Even as tiny as these glands are, they play a big role in your health and well-being.
 How?
 By being the master regulator of the hormone and macronutrient calcium in your body via the parathyroid hormone (PTH). i.e. your parathyroid glands will make sure you have enough, or not too much, of calcium by either releasing the PTH hormone, or not releasing it.
 This will go on all day to maintain that delicate balance of “enough” calcium.

 You have more calcium in your body than any other mineral, and it’s mostly stored in your bones and teeth—up to 99% of it, say a lot of sources.
 So it plays a key role in keeping both bones and teeth strong and thick.
 It can also be found in your tissues and blood.

 Calcium aids in the following: